emhalsey/ISC250-MagicCube/README.md

 ## What new JavaScript skill did you learn?
 What resources did you use to learn it?

-Using W3Schools and Stackoverflow, learned how to write more advanced statements in JavaScript.
+Using W3Schools, GeeksForGeeks, and Stackoverflow, learned how to write more advanced statements in JavaScript.

 - Toggling content

 - Changing `<td>` one at a time

 - Random colors

+- Calling element methods

 ## How was "Magic" incorporated into the project?